 People can also buy H2-receptor blockers, which may decrease the production of stomach acid for up to 12 hours.
 OTC proton-pump inhibitors (PPIs) have a similar effect.

 Prescription medications might include stronger antacid, or acid-blocking, drugs.
-Although these are effective, they reduce the level of stomach acid.
-This acid is responsible for most vitamin B-12 absorption from food during digestion, so the frequent use of antacids, PPIs, or H2-receptor inhibitors can lead to vitamin B-12 deficiency.
+Although these are generally effective, they only reduce stomach acid levels.
+This acid is responsible for most vitamin B12 absorption from food during digestion, so the frequent use of antacids, PPIs, or H2-receptor inhibitors can lead to vitamin B12 deficiency.

 Holistic dietary strategies for GERD

-A comprehensive GERD treatment plan must consider additional factors beyond basic dietary changes.
+A comprehensive GERD treatment plan needs to consider additional factors beyond basic dietary changes.

 For many people with digestive issues, restoring balance to the bacterial flora in the intestines may be beneficial.
-Eating fermented and pre-biotic foods might help to achieve this.
+Eating fermented and prebiotic foods might also help achieve this.

 - raw sauerkraut